 Committed fund balance includes amounts that can be used only for the specific purposes pursuant to constraints imposed by a formal action of the School Board, the District's highest level of decision-making authority.
+This formal action is a vote by the board to commit funds.
 Currently there is no committed fund balance for this school district.